42mate/towel/README.md

 * Almost all PHP Frameworks are very hard to learn for a newbie.
 * Several frameworks follows a lot of theorethical concepts but become very impractical.
 * We know that not all PHP Developers in the community are Computer Scientists.
-* We've worked with PHP for years, we love its practicity and we want to keep it that way.
+* We've worked with PHP for years, we love its practicing and we want to keep it that way.
 * We hate updates that break everything every six months, we want long term support.
 * NIH: Everybody has their own framework, we want our own.
 * We are NOT fans of Java.